When is the daily coronavirus briefing? How to watch on TV and online - TheNewsTrace

 Downing Road’s tackle to the nation this afternoon shall be broadcast on BBC One.

-The standard daily briefings are broadcast dwell on the BBC Information 24 channel, whereas the BBC has additionally scheduled a particular coronavirus BBC Information programme every day that options the daily briefing.
+The same old daily briefings are broadcast dwell on the BBC Information 24 channel, whereas the BBC has additionally scheduled a particular coronavirus BBC Information programme every day that options the daily briefing.

 It’s not but clear, however Johnson (and Raab in his absence) is usually joined by Chief Medical Officer Professor Chris Whitty and Chief Scientific Officer Sir Patrick Vallance, as well as to members of his cupboard, similar to chancellor Rishi Sunak.